 The depositary will make available for your inspection at its office all communications that it receives from us as a holder of deposited securities that we make generally available to holders of deposited securities.
-The depositary will send you copies of those communications if we ask it to.
+The depositary will send you copies of those communications or otherwise make those communications available to you if we ask it to.
 You have a right to inspect the register of holders of ADSs, but not for the purpose of contacting those holders about a matter unrelated to our business or the ADSs.